madeindjs/Zombie-Outbreak/README.md

-# Zombie-Simulator
+# Zombie-Outbreak
 Synopsis:

-         A 'Zombie Outbreak' simulator created in Python
+         A Zombie Apocalypse simulator created in Python

 Description: